Color Palette Architecture: Implementation Workflows & Validation Pipelines

 Automated Validation & Accessibility Quality Gates

 Continuous integration requires strict quality gates that validate contrast ratios, token existence, and orphaned references at build time.
 Linting scripts parse the token graph to enforce WCAG 2.2 AA/AAA thresholds and block merges that introduce luminance violations.
-Critical accessibility compliance follows the exact methodology detailed in How to structure semantic color tokens for accessibility, ensuring that semantic mappings never degrade under dynamic theme switching.
+Critical accessibility compliance follows the exact methodology detailed in how to structure semantic color tokens for accessibility, ensuring that semantic mappings never degrade under dynamic theme switching.

 CI/CD Validation Pipeline (.github/workflows/tokens.yml)